boubinjg/PROWESS/README.md

 To start using PROWESS, you must first install and configure all prerequisite software including Kubernetes and Apache.
 Assure that you have an Apache web server configured to host PROWESS at a specific web address, which we will call $PROWESS_ADDR.
 Next, assure that your Kubernetes cluster is functioning, and that your core-hub is configured to be the Kubernetes master node.
 You may configure your core-hub to run PROWESS experiments directly by untainting it.

 Next, clone this repository into a directory on your PROWESS core-hub.
 We will refer to the top level of this directory as $PROWESS throughout this guide.
+Finally, Assure that you have installed all requisite python libraries available in the requirements.txt file.

 ### Configuration: